Wireless Institute of Australia: 100th anniversary

 The 100th anniversary of the WIA was commemorated in 2010.
 A special event callsign and station was established and used throughout 2010: callsign VK100WIA.

 The Annual General Meeting was held in Canberra, Australian Capital Territory, over 28–30 May 2010, and included an inspection of Black Mountain Tower, an ARISS contact with the International Space Station, operator astronaut Tracy Caldwell Dyson, and students from Trinity Christian School, Canberra, and a live broadcast of the weekly WIA news.

 Training and licensing

 The WIA conducts training sessions and has training materials for people wishing to become licensed amateur radio operators.
 For over 20 years, the WIA provided exam services for the Radio Amateur qualification, the AOCP.
 Under the ACMA deed 2009–2019, the testing utilised a system of accredited testers, and issued the authorisations for the ACMA to issue licences.

+Between mid-1990 and Feb 2019, the WIA delivered amateur radio examinations, issued certificates and related callsign management services.
+In 2009 a Deed of Agreement was put in place between the ACMA and the WIA to cover these activities.

-A new Deed of Agreement is now in place between the ACMA and the Australian Maritime College (AMC) to deliver amateur radio examinations, issue certificates and related callsign management.
+A Deed of Agreement was in place, Feb 2019 to Feb 2024, between the ACMA and the Australian Maritime College (AMC) to deliver amateur radio examinations, issue certificates and related callsign management.
+That Deed has now ended, and the ACMA has taken all previously outsourced activity back in house.